Krabi and Koh Phi Phi/Island Hopping(our boat broke down)

 - Monkey Island: It’s exactly what it sounds like… an island with Monkeys.
 I should be way more excited than I actually am but the monkeys seemed miserable for some reason.
 Must be because they have to deal with hundred/thousands of annoying tourists everyday.
 Got to see some cute baby monkeys though AHHH.

-- LONG AWAITED BOAT STORY: While we were on Monkey Island it started raining and so they rushed everyone on the boats and jetted out of there since there was possible a storm coming and being in the water while a storm hit on a tiny boat was…say it with me…UNNECESSARILY RISKY.
+- LONG AWAITED BOAT STORY: While we were on Monkey Island it started raining and so they rushed everyone on the boats and jetted out of there since there was possible a storm coming and being in the water while a storm hit on a tiny boat was not a smart move.
 Since our boat had been through a beating that day(’cause the dude that drove it was racing the entire time), when it was actually time to go super fast, the engine gave out and we were stranded in the middle of the ocean.
 It wouldn’t have been as scary as it was if the guides themselves hadn’t also freaked out.
 No one knew what to do.
 It was storming and there was nothing but water as far as the eyes could see.
 Now this was not the clear blue water you saw before with the cast of Finding Nemo swimming in it, this was legit the deep dark ominous looking sea(think Jaws).
 Bring back the turquoise water!
 They called in for a rescue boat that took about an hour to come and we had to tie the boats together and carefully jump into the other boat.
 No one fell into the water thankfully.
 Just when I thought the ordeal was over, the rescue boat dropped us off on a random island and told us to wait for another boat.
 So we wait on this random island for three hours, with no update and it is almost near sunset.
 I figured the worst and was devising ways to get back to Krabi in my head while HALLELUJAH a boat was seen coming in from the distance.
 We were rescued but I did not come out of it unscathed.
 Three hours of no food/water and sunscreen equals major sunburn, dehydration and grumpy Pham.
 Would i do it again?
-Yes in a heartbeat.
+Yes in a heartbeat but maybe without getting ditched on a deserted island.

 When it was time to leave Thailand, I packed my bags but then realized at the last minute that I did not have enough Bahts to get to the airport and there was no literally time to run to an ATM so I did what I do best..
 I haggled the price.
 It was 800 Baht to get to the airport but I only had 500 so I told the driver I would give him American dollars on top of this(okay, so it wasn’t actually negotiating the price since I probably paid the same amount in the end but at least I got to the airport on time).
 Don’t be like me, check the prices and get enough local currency to get you back home so you do not need to panic.